 My motorcycle riding/ownership included only four bikes.
 The first was a used Moto Parilla 250 scrambler in 1967.
 I bet there isn’t even a Wikipedia mention of this long-out-of-business marque.
-And “marque” may be a marketing scheme too far for the scrappy little Italian manufacturer.
-Honda 400 Super Sport (blue tank) in 1976 (wish I still had that) and a Suzuki 1100 -exciting for big sweepers and finally my beloved 1979 Moto Guzzi 1000SP, quirky and agile.
-Long miles on that bike.
-Good road trips.
+And “marque” may be a stretch for the scrappy little Italian manufacturer.
+Then fast forward to a Honda 400 Super Sport (blue tank) in 1976 (wish I still had that) and a Suzuki 1100S -exciting for big sweepers – finally my beloved 1979 Moto Guzzi 1000SP, quirky and agile.
+Long miles on that bike pursuing rewarding road trips.